-GENERAL ASSEMBLY OF NORTH CAROLINA

-Session 2005

-Legislative Incarceration Fiscal Note

-(G.S.
-120-36.7)

-BILL NUMBER: House Bill 1351 (First Edition)

-SHORT TITLE: Threaten Persons in Certain Governmental Activity.

-SPONSOR(S): Representatives Goodwin and Almond

-FISCAL IMPACT Yes (X) No () No Es stimate Availa able () FY 2005-06 FY 2006-07 FY 2007-08 FY 2008-09 FY 2009-10 GENERAL FUND Correction The Class I felonies created by this bill could lead to an increase in prison population and therefore bed needs, but the exact number of beds needed and, thus, the cost cannot be determined (see pg.
+GENERAL ASSEMBLY OF NORTH CAROLINA Session 2005 Legislative Incarceration Fiscal Note (G.S.
+120-36.7) BILL NUMBER: House Bill 1351 (Second Edition) SHORT TITLE: Threaten Persons in Certain Gov'tal Activity.
+SPONSOR(S): Representatives Goodwin and Almond FISCAL IMPACT Yes (X) No () No Estimate Available () FY 2005-06 FY 2006-07 FY 2007-08 FY 2008-09 FY 2009-10 GENERAL FUND The Class I felonies created by this bill could lead to an increase in Correction prison population and therefore bed needs, but the exact number of beds needed and, thus, the cost cannot be determined (see pg.
 2 for details).
 Judicial Exact amount cannot be determined (see pg.
 2 for details).
-LOCAL GOVERNMENTS Exact amount cannot be determined (see pg.
+LOCAL GOVERNMENTS Exact Exact amount cannot be determined (see pg.
 2 for details).
 ADDITIONAL PRISON BEDS Exact amount cannot be determined.
-For every ten Class I felony convictions, one prison bed would be needed in the first year and two beds in the second year.
-POSITIONS: (cumulative) Exact amount cannot be determined (see pg.
-2 for details).
-PRINCIPAL DEPARTMENT(S) & PROGRAM(S) AFFECTED: Department of Correction; Judicial Branch; Local Governments EFFECTIVE DATE: December 1, 2005 This fiscal analysis is independent of the impact of other criminal penalty bills being considered by the General Assembly, which could also increase the projected prison population and thus the availability of prison beds in future years.
-The Fiscal Research well as the Judicial Department.
+For every ten Class I felony convictions, one prison bed would be needed in the first year and three beds in the second year.